Frequently Asked Questions

 No, if your family is awarded financial aid, you will not be expected to repay the award.

 Financial aid funds are limited.
 Once funds are awarded, additional aid during the year may not be available.
-If you have a financial emergency, we encourage you to contact the Business Office.
+If you have a financial emergency, we encourage you to contact the Financial Aid Office.

 The Tuition Refund Plan (TRP) offered to parents at the beginning of the school year provides a 100% pro-rata tuition continuation benefit in the event of a parent's or legal guardian's death.
 It also provides partial financial protection in the event of student medical absence, withdrawal or dismissal during the school year.